HannahhoHe/Medicare---Insight-into-the-Bills/README.md

 # Factors for different charges
-The data from Kaggle cms-medicare database covers the US nationwide medicare bills, filed from 3770 unique providers, in the years of 2011-2015.
+The data from Kaggle cms-medicare database covers the US nationwide medicare bills from 3770 unique providers in the years of 2011-2015.

 ## Provders, Services
 Heatmaps display the charges per outpatient service by different providers (i.e., provder_id) and by type of service (i.e., Ambulatory Payment Classification, apc, n=42, labeled as None-apc below).